davidmaletz/CantEscape/README.md

 It requires Flash Player 11 and uses Stage3D

 The code will not be very well documented, as it's more of a rapid prototype (one month) than a full game.
-However, the code is open source and will probably be licensed under the GPL.